grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 ## Google Cloud Storage

 Google Cloud Storage (GCS) encrypts data before writing it to disk.
+SSE is enabled by default and you cannot turn it off.
 For more information about GCS encryption at rest, refer to [Data encryption options](https://cloud.google.com/storage/docs/encryption/).
 Grafana Mimir requires no additional configuration to use GCS with SSE.